Program / Course Information

 How will I hear from the Office of Admissions about my application?

 Your application will be submitted through a centralized application system called N-CAS.
 All application materials (e.g., essay, CV, recommendations, etc.) will be submitted through N-CAS.
 Once your application is complete and submitted to Rush, it will be evaluated in a pooled review process.
-Qualified applicants will be invited to submit a brief Rush supplemental application and interview with a faculty member.
-We strongly encourage candidates to interview in person with faculty.
+If selected for an interview we strongly encourage candidates to interview in person with faculty.
 Plan to be on campus for about one hour.
 However, if you live more than 50 miles away, you may choose to interview by phone.
 We will use the email address you provide for all contact regarding your application status.

 What happens to my application after I complete my interview?